egtef/Customers-Segmentation/README.md

-[**Project 1: Customer Segmentation for E-commerce Growth (RFM Analysis)**] This project classify an online store customers based on their Recnecy,Frequency and Monetary.
+[**Project 1: Customer Segmentation for E-commerce Growth (RFM Analysis)**]

 **Overview:**
 Segmented customers of a real-world e-commerce store using transactional data to uncover high-value audiences and improve marketing ROI.